Marie (a.k.a. CraftyMarie) has created hundreds of online craft pages. She writes many fun tutorials, mostly for adult

 - It's a small hook from start to finish and suits my small and petite hands: the Soft Touch does seem like it was made for people with smaller hands like me.
 It's the shortest design that I own from the tip to the bottom of the handle and it fits perfectly across my palm.
 I have tried out much larger styles like the Addi Swing which doesn't work for me at all.

-- It's so lightweight it feels like you're holding air: despite having a good width of handle, these are super light crochet hooks to hold and does not put any strain on your hands due to weight.
+- It's so lightweight it feels like you're holding air: despite having a good width of handle, these are super light crochet hooks to hold and do not put any strain on your hands due to weight.
 This is important since some brands feel quite bulky and heavy to hold.

 - Very comfortable despite having hard plastic handles: you'd think that the hard casing on the handle might feel a little uncomfortable to use.
 I haven't found that to be the case at all.
-The handle is smooth, is a good width to hold and it has a dark oval on the front where your thumb can rest and this feels like it has a fraction of cushioning - enough to make it feel nice when crocheting.
+The handle is smooth, is a good width to hold and has a dark oval on the front where your thumb can rest this feels like it has a fraction of cushioning, enough to make it feel nice when crocheting.
 Much nicer than using a non-handled crochet hook, especially for projects which require thinner sizes.

-- The yarn just slides easily over the steel tip and shaft: I've tested these with cotton yarn as well as acrylics and acrylic wool mixes and have had no issues with the flow of the yarns which just slide beautifully over the metal and do not catch or snag like my bamboo ones did.
-Less issues means faster crocheting and getting projects done quicker!
+- The yarn just slides easily over the steel tip and shaft: I've tested these with cotton yarn as well as acrylics and acrylic wool mixes and have had no issues with the flow of the yarns which just slide beautifully over the metal and do not catch or snag as my bamboo ones did.
+Fewer issues mean faster crocheting and getting projects done quicker!